split-banner-image

 Education Travel Grants are available to Full Members of Breast Cancer Trials (BCT) who have limited access to financial support to attend the BCT’s Annual Scientific Meeting (ASM).
 The Award is up to the value of $2000, which includes return economy class airfares, accommodation for the duration of the ASM, the conference dinner and free registration.

-The Trainee & Early Career (T&EC) Weekend grants are available to those who are in an oncology training program or within five years of receiving consultant qualification – FRACP or equivalent.
-The T&EC Weekend Grant is up to the value of $1500, which includes return economy class airfares, and accommodation for the duration of the weekend.
+The Trainee & Early Career (T&EC) Day grants are available to those who are in an oncological training program (i.e., medical, radiation or surgical) or within five years of receiving consultant qualification – FRACP, FRACS, RANZCR or equivalent.

 All travel and registration for the successful applicant will be organised through Breast Cancer Trials (BCT).